 responsible corporate officer, duty, Dotterweich, Park, omissions

 Ferzan, Kimberly Kessler, "Probing the Depths of the Responsible Corporate Officer's Duty" (2018).
-Faculty Scholarship at Penn Law.
+Faculty Scholarship.
 2323.